regularwave/HadesRandomizer/README.md

 ## Mirror of Night
 Choose which Mirror options you want the randomizer to choose from.
 If you choose neither option, the *escape parameters* tile will show 'none' for that row under *Mirror choices*.
 <br />The *arrow* button will toggle between checking all and none, preferring to select all.
-The *Red* button selects only the red side options; the *Green* button selects on the green side options.
+The *Red* button selects only the red side options; the *Green* button selects only the green side options.

 ## Infernal Arms
 Choose which Infernal Arms the randomizer will choose from.
 Currently, this will cause the *escape parameters* tile to show 'undefined' for the Infernal Arm row.